Harshit0143/Digit-Dynamic-Programming/README.md

 # Digit-Dynamic-Programming
-Count of numbers in range [L, R] that have digit sum 'X'
+Count of numbers in range [L, R] that have digit sum 'X'.
+Constraints: Whatever large you can think of.